RohanAlexander/telling_stories_with_data/_book/04-workflow.md

-### Code comments
+### Code comments and style

-Code must be commented. [@lee2018ten].
+Code must be commented [@lee2018ten].
+Comments should focus on why certain code was written, (and to a lesser extent, why a common option is not selected).

 There is no one way to write code, especially in R. However, there are some general guidelines that will make it easier for you even if you are just working on your own.
-It is important to recognize that most projects will evolve over time, and one purpose served by code comments are as '[m]essages left for your future self (or near-future others) [that] help retrace and justify your decisions' [@@bowers2011six].
+It is important to recognize that most projects will evolve over time, and one purpose served by code comments are as '[m]essages left for your future self (or near-future others) [that] help retrace and justify your decisions' [@bowers2011six].

 Comments in R can be added by including the # symbol.
 We do not have to put a comment at the start of the line, it can be midway through.
 In general, we do not need to comment what every aspect of your code is doing but we should comment parts that are not obvious.
 For instance, if we read in some value then we may like to comment where it is coming from.

-You should comment why you are doing something.
+You should comment why you are doing something [@tidyversestyleguide].
 What are you trying to achieve?

 You must comment to explain weird things.
 Like if you are removing some specific row, say row 27, then why are you removing that row?
-It may seem obvious in the moment, but future-you in six months won't remember.
+It may seem obvious in the moment, but future-you in six months will not remember.

 You should break your code into sections.
 For instance, setting up the workspace, reading in datasets, manipulating and cleaning the dataset, analyzing the datasets, and finally producing tables and figures.
 Each of these should be separated with comments explaining what is going on, and sometimes into separate files, depending on the length.

 Additionally, at the top of each file it is important to basic information, such as the purpose of the file, and pre-requisites or dependencies, the date, the author and contact information, and finally and red-flags or todos.

-At the very least every R script needs a preamble.
+At the very least every R script needs a preamble and a clear demarcation of sections.

 ```
 #### Preamble ####